 Again further ahead, and a little bit out of the area, Stonesfield Folk dance club have two events coming up: the first, on 25th March, they have a "Ken Sheffield Tribute Day", with David and Kathryn Wright, and "Keeping Thyme" providing the music.
 Second, on 8th to 10th June, Stonesfield FDC invite you to their 46th Folk Dance Weekend.
 This year they are particularly pleased to have NYFTE and their tutors with them for the weekend.
 More details of both events are available here.

 On 28th March, The King's Theatre, Portsmouth (Southsea), PO5 2QJ, is staging 'Seven Drunken Nights - The Story of The Dubliners'.
-Again a 7.30 start, tickets are available on-line via this link, or the via box office on 023 9282 8282.
+A 7.30 start, tickets are available on-line via this link, or the via box office on 023 9282 8282.

 Quite a few folk concerts are taking place just over the county boundary, just north of Newbury.
 The venue is the Arlington Arts Centre, Mary Hare School, just off Arlington Lane, RG14 3BQ.
 For a list of all concerts and more information see their website www.arlingtonarts.co.uk/